 5.5.3 Usage for realising LI_HI3

 The LI_HI3 messages are structured as a header and a payload.
 The header contains general information like LIID, Timestamp, correlation information (as for example defined in ETSI TS 102 232-1 [9]).
 The payload contains content of communication based on information that the MDF3 has received from sources in the network, such as the CC-POI as described in section 6 and 7 of the present document.
 Details of the LI_HI3 messages can be found in Annex B of the present document.
-Messages defined as passing over the LI_HI3 interface shall be passed as the payload of the threeGPPCC field (see TS ETSI 102 232 – 7 [10] clause 15)
+Messages defined as passing over the LI_HI3 interface shall be passed as the payload of the threeGPPCC field (see TS ETSI 102 232 – 7 [10] clause 15).

+Transport layer based on TCP as described in clause 6.4 of ETSI TS 102 232-1 [9] shall be supported.
+However, based on agreement between network operator and LEA, in order to cope with 5G full rate from a given intercepted user and typical average rates from all intercepted users in a 5G scenario, UDP/DTLS may be used as alternative transport protocol for LI_HI3.

 Editor’s Note – Clause 15 does not yet exist, and will either be introduced by a CR or the text above will be revised.

-Editor’s Note – Need to investigate the use of e.g. UDP for HI3 for high data rate scenarios, and potentially take this to ETSI.

 Editor’s Note – this assumes we add a new dedicated CC contents field to TS 102 232 part 1 and refer to it in part 7

 Editor’s Note – There are more options in TS 102 232 than can be further specified or overridden in this document, including (contribution to specify these details are welcome):